 1. Find A Salon That Has Experience With Cutting The Hair Of A Child With Autism

-You can contact your local autism support communityOpens in a new tab. to get references for salons that are experienced with cutting the hair of children with autism.
+You can contact your local autism support community to get references for salons that are experienced with cutting the hair of children with autism.
 Salon managers that are familiar with autism are the only ones you will want to use for when you take your child for a haircut.
 They will know how to handle difficult situations that crop up during a session.

 2. Talk To The Manager Of The Salon And Arrange A Day To Take Your Child To Visit

-It is a known fact that children with autismOpens in a new tab. need to know what will happen ahead of time if there are any changes in their schedules and routines.
+It is a known fact that children with autism need to know what will happen ahead of time if there are any changes in their schedules and routines.
 This is why the best thing to do is after speaking to the salon manager about your child, go and arrange a time for the child to visit the salon.
 This way, he or she can see the environment where his or her hair will be cut.
 Additionally, you can take the opportunity to tell the salon manager about any particular sensitivities that your child has so he or she is prepared ahead of time of what to expect and what to avoid if possible.

 This may mean the stylish will need to dim the lights while cutting your child’s hair or may have to forgo the hairdryer which can be a huge sensory trigger.
 This means the child will have to stay longer on a cold day at the salon for the hair to dry naturally unless a wash and shampoo will not be part of the process.
 It will all depend on what your child can handle.